Year 6 6W 2020 - 2021

 Our class teacher is Miss Williams.
 We also have Miss Whitty supporting learning in both year 6 classes.

-Mrs Shaw, Mrs Roberts and Miss White are also supporting 1:1 children.
+Mrs Rossiter, Mrs Roberts and Miss White are also supporting 1:1 children.

 - Indoor PE takes place on a Wednesday Please ensure that kits are worn to school on these days including black plimsolls, black shorts or tracksuit bottoms and the Townfield PE top.